 Under the Company's licensing agreement with Amgen, Amgen is responsible for all development and commercial activities involving Sensipar, as well as enforcing applicable patent rights, in the licensed territories.
 The '068 patent, the '003 patent and the '146 patent are co-owned by the Company and The Brigham and Women's Hospital, which licensed its rights to the Company.
 The Company has licensed rights to these patents and the '244 patent to Amgen.
-On July 25, 2008, The Brigham and Women's Hospital, Amgen and the Company ("the Plaintiffs") filed a patent infringement action in United States District Court, District of Delaware, No. 1:08cv00464 HB, against Barr, Teva U.S. and Teva Pharmaceutical Industries Ltd ("Teva Israel" and collectively with Teva U.S., "Teva") relating to each of the patents referenced above.
-On August 18, 2008, Barr and Teva filed answers, defenses, and counterclaims alleging that the '068, '003, '146, and '244 are invalid and/or not infringed.
-On September 10, 2008, the Company, The Brigham and Women's Hospital and Amgen filed answers to Barr's and Teva's counterclaims.
-On April 3, 2009, Barr and Teva filed motions to amend their answers, defenses, and counterclaims to include allegations that the Sensipar patents are unenforceable for inequitable conduct.
-Teva also sought to add a counterclaim asserting that Amgen infringed Teva's U.S. Patent No. 7,449,603.
-On May 15, 2009, the Court denied the motion to add the counterclaim against Amgen but granted motions by Teva and Barr to add counterclaims of unenforceability for inequitable conduct.
-On September 24, 2009, the Court granted a motion brought by Teva and Barr to proceed on representative claims.
-The trial in the first instance shall be on the representative claims selected by the Plaintiffs (no more than 12) without prejudice to a trial at a later point if Plaintiffs request on any remaining claims.
-The parties are currently engaged in active fact discovery and the case is scheduled to be placed in the trial pool on September 1, 2010.
-By statute, since plaintiffs initiated a patent infringement lawsuit against Barr and Teva within 45 days of receipt of the Notice Letters, the FDA is automatically precluded from approving the ANDAs until the earlier of September 8, 2011 or a district court decision finding the patents invalid, unenforceable or not infringed.
-The Company is confident of the validity and enforceability of these patents and in conjunction with The Brigham and Women's Hospital and Amgen is vigorously prosecuting these actions to protect these patents from infringement.
+On July 25, 2008, The Brigham and Women's Hospital, Amgen and the Company ("the Plaintiffs") filed a patent infringement action in United States District Court, District of Delaware (the "Delaware District Court"), No. 1:08cv00464 HB, against Barr, Teva U.S. and Teva Pharmaceutical Industries Ltd ("Teva Israel" and collectively with Teva U.S., "Teva") relating to each of the patents referenced above.
+On January 7, 2011, the Delaware District Court ruled in favor of the Plaintiffs.
+The Delaware District Court's order enjoined Teva and Barr from the commercial manufacture, use, import, offer for sale, or sale of their generic cinacalcet hydrochloride until the expiration of the '068 patent, the '003 patent and the '244 patent.
+The '068 patent is the last of these patents to expire, which, by virtue of patent term extension, will be on March 8, 2018.
+On February 4, 2011, Teva and Barr filed a notice of appeal with the Delaware District Court.

-On May 20, 2009.
-Teva filed a lawsuit in federal court in the Eastern District of Pennsylvania against Amgen alleging that certain processes used by Amgen to manufacture Sensipar (cinacalcet HCl) infringe Teva's U.S. Patent No. 7.449.603.
+On May 20, 2009, Teva filed a lawsuit in federal court in the Eastern District of Pennsylvania against Amgen alleging that certain processes used by Amgen to manufacture Sensipar (cinacalcet HCl) infringe Teva's U.S. Patent No. 7,449,603.
 Teva is seeking declaratory relief and damages in an unspecified amount.
 Pursuant to the Company's license agreement with Amgen, so long as a patent infringement proceeding by a third party against Amgen continues for the manufacture, use or sale of cinacalcet HCl in any country, Amgen may reserve up to fifty percent of the royalties otherwise payable to the Company with respect to cinacalcet HCl sales in the country in question until the proceeding is concluded.
 If Teva's patent is determined to be uninfringed, unenforceable or invalid, Amgen is required to promptly pay any reserved royalties to the Company.
 If Teva's patent is held to be valid and infringed, or if Amgen enters into a settlement of Teva's infringement claim, then Amgen may deduct any damages or settlement amount with respect to such claim from the reserved royalties prior to payment of any remaining amount.
-In the event any damages and/or settlement amounts exceed the amount of reserved royalties, Amgen could withhold such excess from its future royalty obligations in that country.
-On February 10, 2010, Amgen notified the Company that it is not reserving any of the 2009 fourth quarter's cinacalcet HCl royalties payable to the Company and has not previously reserved any cinacalcet HC1 royalties payable to the Company.
-The Company received the \$17.1 million in February 2010 representing the full amount of royalties earned during the fourth quarter of 2009.
+In the event any damages and/or settlement amounts exceed the amount of reserved royalties.
+Amgen could withhold such excess from its future royalty obligations in that country.
+Amgen has notified the Company that it is not reserving any of the 2010 fourth quarter's cinacalcet HCl royalties payable to the Company and has not previously reserved any cinacalcet HCl royalties payable to the Company.
 Amgen filed a motion to dismiss the complaint, in part, based on Amgen's claim that the Court lacks subject matter jurisdiction over Teva U.S. On July 22, 2009, an amended complaint was filed by Teva Israel against Amgen.
 Teva U.S. is not named as a plaintiff in the amended complaint.

-(17) Sale of Subsidiary
+(16) Sale of Subsidiary